-RECOMMENDATION/ACTION: 1) Receive information and discuss; 2) Approve the suballocation by resolution.
+RECOMMENDATION/ACTION: 1) Receive information and discuss; 2) Approve and recommend TAC approval of the suballocation schedule by resolution.

 7) FY26 Unified Planning Work Program (UPWP) adoption

 INFORMATION: The Unified Planning Work Program (UPWP) is federally required and outlines all major transportation planning and related activities within the BGMPO planning area for the upcoming fiscal year (July 1, 2025 - June 30, 2026).
 While it is the mission of the BGMPO to complete work tasks within a fiscal year, projects may span fiscal years and therefore carried forward until completed.
 Implementation of UPWP work tasks is funded with federal funds received through a PL104 planning grant from the Federal Highway Administration (FHWA) administered by North Carolina Department of Transportation (NCDOT) and Section 5303 and 5307 Transit Planning Funds from the Federal Transit Administration (FTA).
 The BGMPO is required to certify their transportation planning processes on an annual basis as part of the UPWP approval process.